Quick start

 Complete the invariant.
 Below we extended the invariant with a placeholder for your solution.

-Intuitively, the invariant should reflect the idea that at every step, sum
+Intuitively, the invariant should reflect the idea that at every step, sum is the sum of numbers from 0 to i included.

 #[invariant(i@ <= n@)]